 Sharing a place in Gatlinburg with Big Daddy’s Pizza, Bennett’s offers Southern staples like chicken wings, beef brisket and deep fried pickles.
 Nothing fancy, but it’s not supposed to be.

-On the menu, you’ll find everything from chicken wings to beef brisket to deep-fried pickles.
+On the menu, you’ll find everything from chicken wings to beef brisket.

 32. Big Daddy’s Pizzeria

 I like Hawaiian pizza.
 You see a lot of folks out there in the world disparaging pineapple on pizza.
 Philistines.
-Little bit of ham, some pineapple, that’s a pizza of which anyone could be proud.
+A little bit of ham, some pineapple, that’s a pizza of which anyone could be proud.

 I bring it up because Big Daddy’s Big Kahuna with pineapple, Canadian bacon and a goat cheese mozzarella-provolone blend is, I think, an especially good Hawaiian pizza – possibly because of the wood fired ovens.